-I was a twenty-two year old grad student, the first time I lived in Britain, a has-been collegiate athlete who’d spent as much time on a basketball court than in a classroom and I was conscious of the deliberate shift the move demanded.
+I was a twenty-two year old grad student, the first time I lived in Britain, a has-been collegiate athlete who’d spent as much time on a basketball court as in a classroom and I was conscious of the deliberate shift the move demanded.
 No basketball, no family within five thousand miles, no idea, beyond a desire to write, what I wanted to do.
-I had come not only to discover another county, but someone I didn’t yet know well, an old, casual acquaintance whose charms I ignored except for a few flirtations, but who had, in the last several years, become bolder, more insistent and talkative.
+I had come not only to discover another county but to discover someone I didn’t yet know well - an old, casual acquaintance whose charms I ignored except for a few flirtations, but who had, in the last several years, become bolder, more insistent and talkative.
 I met her in Wales, where for the first time unfettered by dreams of athletic success, I fell in love with this other self.

 It’s a funny thing falling in love with your self, or rather with aspects, which in the company of people who’ve known you since infancy, remain folded safely away.
 In Wales, I could not say, “I am a basketball player.”
 The sport had little credence in that country.
 Women played net ball, a variation of the game that prohibits dribbling, and from what I could tell, jumping.
 Nor could I yet say, “I am a writer.”
 I was a traveler, a student, and girded by those flimsy definitions, the walls of my identity loosened, allowed other incantations to wander and explore.